Literary-Insights/blog/src/content/blog/0465002214_Cochran - pauline.txt-1.md

 - In summary, the key idea is that lactose tolerance allowed more efficient dairying pastoralism among Proto-Indo-Europeans, conferring demographic and military advantages over neighboring groups in marginal farming areas like the Eurasian steppe and parts of northern Europe.
 This helps explain their wide and repeated expansion.

- Here is a summary:

 The number of Kurgan burials (warrior graves from the Bronze Age Eurasian steppe) found in the region showed an increasing similarity to earlier finds.
 Bodies in the newer Kurgan burials averaged about 4 inches taller than earlier peoples, suggesting dairy consumption provided better nutrition.
 Pastoralist groups like the early Indo-Europeans likely had conflicts with pre-state farming peoples as cattle became more valuable and easier to steal than grain.
 This may have contributed to pastoral societies developing more warlike cultures over time.
 As they grew in numbers and capabilities through advantages like superior nutrition, their victories reinforced success and military dominance.
 Ultimately, the shift to dairy herding and developments like the lactose tolerance mutation appear to have significantly impacted the expansion and languages of later pastoralist peoples across Europe and parts of Asia over millennia.

- Here is a summary:

 - The passage emphasizes scientific and mathematical achievements as more objective measures of accomplishment than things like art and literature, where there is no consensus on what constitutes important work.
 Discoveries in science and math are universally agreed upon.